martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 To demonstrate fpart possibilities, a program called 'fpsync' is provided within the tools/ directory.
-This tool is a shell script that wraps fpart(1) and rsync(1) (or cpio(1)) to launch several synchronization jobs in parallel as presented in the previous section, but while the previous example used GNU Parallel to schedule transfers, fpsync provides its own -embedded- scheduler.
+This tool is a shell script that wraps fpart(1) and rsync(1), cpio(1) or tar(1) to launch several synchronization jobs in parallel as presented in the previous section, but while the previous example used GNU Parallel to schedule transfers, fpsync provides its own -embedded- scheduler.
 It can execute several synchronization processes locally or launch them on several nodes (workers) through SSH.